Bartolomé de las Casas

-Arriving as one of the first Spanish (and European) settlers in the Americas, Las Casas initially participated in, but eventually felt compelled to oppose, the abuses committed by colonists against the Native Americans.
-As a result, in 1515 he gave up his Native American slaves and encomienda, and advocated, before Charles V, on behalf of rights for the natives.
-In his early writings, he advocated the use of African and white slaves instead of Natives in the West Indian colonies but did so without knowing that the Portuguese were carrying out "brutal and unjust wars in the name of spreading the faith".
+Arriving as one of the first Spanish settlers in the Americas, Las Casas initially participated in the colonial economy built on forced Indigenous labor, but eventually felt compelled to oppose the abuses committed by European colonists against the Indigenous population.
+In 1515 he gave up his Native American laborers and encomienda.
+He then advocated, before Charles V, on behalf of rights for the natives.
+In his early writings, he advocated the use of African slaves to replace Indigenous labor.
+He did so without knowing that the Portuguese were carrying out "brutal and unjust wars in the name of spreading the faith".
 Later in life, he retracted this position, as he regarded both forms of slavery as equally wrong.

-In 1522, he tried to launch a new kind of peaceful colonialism on the coast of Venezuela, but this venture failed.
-Las Casas entered the Dominican Order and became a friar, leaving public life for a decade.
+In 1522, Las Casas tried to launch a new kind of peaceful colonialism on the coast of Venezuela, but this venture failed.
+He then entered the Dominican Order and became a friar, leaving public life for a decade.
 He traveled to Central America, acting as a missionary among the Maya of Guatemala and participating in debates among colonial churchmen about how best to bring the natives to the Christian faith.

 Travelling back to Spain to recruit more missionaries, he continued lobbying for the abolition of the encomienda, gaining an important victory by the passage of the New Laws in 1542.
 He was appointed Bishop of Chiapas, but served only for a short time before he was forced to return to Spain because of resistance to the New Laws by the encomenderos, and conflicts with Spanish settlers because of his pro-Indian policies and activist religious stance.
 He served in the Spanish court for the remainder of his life; there he held great influence over Indies-related issues.
 In 1550, he participated in the Valladolid debate, in which Juan Ginés de Sepúlveda argued that the Indians were less than human, and required Spanish masters to become civilized.
 Las Casas maintained that they were fully human, and that forcefully subjugating them was unjustifiable.

-Bartolomé de las Casas spent 50 years of his life actively fighting slavery and the colonial abuse of indigenous peoples, especially by trying to convince the Spanish court to adopt a more humane policy of colonization.
-Unlike some other priests who sought to destroy the indigenous peoples' native books and writings, he strictly opposed this action.
+Las Casas spent 50 years of his life actively fighting slavery and the colonial abuse of Indigenous peoples, especially by trying to convince the Spanish court to adopt a more humane policy of colonization.
 Although he did not completely succeed in changing Spanish views on colonization, his efforts did result in improvement of the legal status of the natives, and in an increased colonial focus on the ethics of colonialism.

+Following his death in 1566, Las Casas was widely venerated as a holy figure, resulting in the opening of his cause for canonization in the Catholic Church.